Print

 Instructions

 4. Remove the pot from the heat and discard the bay leaf.
 Use an immersion blender to puree the sauce.
-If you don’t have an immersion blender, you can transfer the sauce to a blender in batches and puree until smooth.
+If you don’t have an immersion blender, you can transfer the sauce to a traditional blender in batches and puree until smooth.
 If you prefer a chunkier texture, then don’t puree the sauce.

 5. Stir in the chopped fresh basil and butter.
-Serve with your favorite pasta or recipe.
+Serve with your favorite pasta or Italian recipe.
 Enjoy!

 Notes

-2. Nutrition estimate is a rough calculation based on 4 servings.
+3. Nutrition estimate is a rough calculation based on 4 servings.

 • Prep Time: 10 minutes